kwanwan/WorkBetter/README.md

   ![](images/10.png)

-### **Step 10**: Merge branch and deploy changes to environment
+### **Step 9**: Merge branch and deploy changes to environment

-If the previous pipelines completed sucessfully then we can commit the changes into the master branch by merging the **_v1.1_** to the **_master_**.
+If the previous pipelines completed successfully then we can commit the changes into the master branch by merging the **_v1.1_** to the **_master_**.
 This will automatically trigger a deployment by calling the **deploy** pipeline.

-Instead of using Brackets to merge the branches, lets use the GitHub editor instead as you can see the steps better visually.
+Instead of using Brackets to merge the branches lets use the GitHub editor instead as you can see the steps better visually.

 * Switch to GitHub editor
 * Create pull request